Walt Disney World Christmas Celebrations 2017

-The Osborne Family Spectacle of Lights was originally started with just 1000 red lights back in 1986 in Little Rock Arkansas by Jennings Osborne for his daughter Breezy but by 1993 had become so popular that his neighbours went to the Arkansas Supreme Court to get it closed down.
+The Osborne Family Spectacle of Lights was originally started with just 1000 red lights back in 1986 in Little Rock Arkansas by Jennings Osborne for his daughter Breezy but by 1993 so many people were coming to see it that his neighbours went to the Arkansas Supreme Court to get it closed down.

-Disney invited Jennings to Disney-MGM Studios (as it was then called) in 1995 and today it has grown into one of the major annual holiday season events at the Walt Disney World Resort.
+Disney invited Jennings to Disney-MGM Studios (as it was then called) in 1995 and it grew into one of the major annual holiday season events at the Walt Disney World Resort.